atulapra/Emotion-detection/README.md

 ## Usage

 There are two versions of this repository - written using **TFLearn** and **Keras**.
 Usage instructions for each of these versions are given below.
-Both versions work equally well if you want to detect emotions only one face in the image.
-However, I suggest you use the keras implementation, since it provides better results if there is more than one face.

 * First, clone the repository with `git clone https://github.com/atulapra/Emotion-detection.git` and enter the cloned folder: `cd Emotion-detection`.